karlospn/mytechramblings-site-source-code/content/posts/notify-aws-events-to-microsoft-teams.md

 The Lambda function only has to do one thing:
 - Get the event sent by the EventBridge Rule and send it to Teams using an HTTP WebHook.

-This time instead of dotnet I'll be using Python.
+For building the lambda instead of .NET I'll be using Python.
 For this kind of functions, Python is a better and cheaper option.

 ```python
 import json